movsim/movsim/README.md

   * Kerner-Klenov-Wolf Cellular Automaton
 - text-file output of detectors, spatiotemporal fields, floating-car data etc.

-MovSim has two main components: the _core_ which contains the main MovSim library and also a console application that can run a traffic simulation and produce .csv output for further processing or graphical display and the _viewer_ which displays an animated traffic simulation.
+MovSim has two main components: the _core_ and the _viewer_:
+- The _core_ contains the main MovSim library and a console application that can run a traffic simulation and produce _.csv_ output for further processing or graphical display.
+- The _viewer_ displays an animated traffic simulation.

 Installation